sammyd/iOS8-day-by-day-book/manuscript/about-this-book.md

 - "Lessons learnt" from creating the app.
 Often these parts can be more valuable than the tech outline itself.
 This includes problems encountered and their associated workarounds.
-- A great understanding in how to update your existing apps to ensure compatibility with iOS8.
+- A great understanding of how to update your existing apps to ensure compatibility with iOS8.
 - Hours of fun.
 Well, maybe...